Bushmans River Biodiversity Corridor

-Restoring the Roam
+We are Restoring the Roam

-Building on this foundation, Law of the Wild has expanded Project WildRange, working with Corridor partners—including local communities and conservation allies—to effectively reconnect fragmented habitats, restore ecosystem function, and rejuvenate a landscape allowing wildlife to roam freely.
-We call it “Restoring the Roam.”
+Building on this foundation, Law of the Wild is working with corridor partners, including neighboring landowners, local communities, and conservation allies, to effectively reconnect fragmented habitats, reestablish ecosystem function, and - as we like to call it - “Restore the Roam” for countless species of wildlife.

-An expanding protected landscape born from the vision of a multi-partner initiative, the Corridor will ultimately reconnect fragmented lands stretching from Addo Elephant National Park to the Great Fish River Nature Reserve—a region once freely traversed by elephant, rhino, lion, cheetah, and countless other species.
+An expanding protected landscape born from the vision of a multi-partner initiative, the Bushmans River Biodiversity Corridor will ultimately reconnect fragmented lands stretching from Addo Elephant National Park to the Great Fish River Nature Reserve—a region once freely traversed by elephant, rhino, lion, cheetah, and countless other species.
 At full scale, the Corridor will encompass millions of hectares, restoring connectivity to one of the most important biodiversity landscapes in southern Africa.

 In Tandem With Communities